 Home School Vs. Christian School Vs. Public School: Pros and Cons

 Because this post turned out to be a major hit with Google, I have revised it to reflect my views now that I have 2 years of home-school under my belt.
 And by the way, we are returning to “regular school” this fall.
-One of our boys will be going to public kindergarten.
-Two of our boys will be going to a private school, run by our church.
+We will actually be using a Christian school run by our church.
 Our youngest son is only 3, so he will be my only one still home with me.

 First, we did try public school.